 - representation of Citibank officer in high-profile money laundering investigation by the U.S. Attorney’s Office, and in testimony before the U.S. Senate’s Permanent Subcommittee on Investigations;

-- representation (with partner Christopher Dysard) of an employee of an information infrastructure solutions company in insider trading investigation by the U.S. Attorney’s Office;
+- representation of an employee of an information infrastructure solutions company in insider trading investigation by the U.S. Attorney’s Office;

 - representation of corporate executives in federal task force investigation of the April 2010 BP oil spill in the Gulf of Mexico led by the Department of Justice Criminal Division and including the SEC;